All Episodes

 The part of the steel dossier that the intelligence community has concluded came from Russian intelligence services as a disinformation campaign.

-So I go through painstakingly, uh line by line of the things that Adam Schiff imposed on us on television in Congress in the newspaper, and I give people the American truth.
+So I go through painstakingly, line by line, of the things that Adam Schiff imposed on us on television, in Congress, in the newspaper, and I give people the American truth, how much he gave us false disinformation, Russian disinformation, all throughout 2017, 2018, and 2019.

 It's a 2,000-word story with about 12 really strong, powerful examples of Adam Schiff now being debunked by declassification.

-So, in other words, what you're saying is this declassification effort exposes the fact that what he was saying publicly he knew was a lie.
+So in other words, what you're saying is this declassification effort exposes the fact that what he was saying publicly, he knew was a lie.

-Either knew or should have known, right?
+He either knew or should have known, right?

-I mean, when we go back and we look at what he said at the time, it's embarrassing to read.
+I mean, when we go back and we look at what he said at the time, it's embarrassing to read the FBI followed all the FISA procedures.

 No, they didn't.

-Uh Christopher Steele's claim that Carter Page met with the Russian named Igor Session is credible.
+Christopher Steele's claim that Carter Page met with the Russian named Igor Session is credible.

 No, it isn't.